La Verrière

 La Verrière ([la vɛʁjɛʁ]) is a commune in the Yvelines department in the Île-de-France in north-central France.

 Population

 Transport

 La Verrière station is served by Transilien trains to Paris and Rambouillet.

+Public Housing

+Built in the 1970s to house employees of the Renault factory in Boulogne-Billancourt, Hauts-de-Seine, the housing project in the Bois de l'Etang district will be partially demolished and completely rehabilitated in the coming years, including the demolition of three social housing blocks.

 Education

 Preschools and elementary schools in La Verrière: